Hit enter to search or ESC to close

 • Available Upgrades: Yes

-5. This morning it's a short drive to Wellington, New Zealand’s capital city!
-We'll arrive before 9am giving you most of the day to explore the Te Papa Museum, Weta Workshop and the Botanical Gardens.
-The capital is also home to the Beehive, our government building, as well as great shopping areas and a thriving café culture to explore - Wellington is renowned for serving NZ's best cup of coffee.
+5. This morning it's a short drive to Wellington, the capital of New Zealand!
+We'll arrive before 9am giving you most of the day to explore.
+We recommend checking out the exhibits at the famous Te Papa Museum, getting some Lord of the Rings behind the scenes insight at Weta Workshop or take the iconic red cable car up to the Botanical Gardens.
+The capital also boasts a thriving café culture, as Wellington is renowned for serving NZ's best cup of coffee.

 Later on we’ll be travelling across the Cook Strait by ferry to the South Island.
-The ferry takes approximately 3 hours and is very scenic, particularly as the boat makes its way through the Marlborough sounds just before reaching Picton.
-The rolling green hills offer a stark contrast to the blue waters of the sound and make for a magical sight.
-If you can, make your way outside and try and spot dolphins playing in the sounds.
+The journey takes around 3 hours and travels through the incredibly scenic Marlborough Sounds.
+The rolling green hills coupled with the deep blue waters make for a magical sight, especially on a clear day.
+If you can, make your way outside and try to spot dolphins playing in the sounds.
+As camping isn’t possible, we'll stay at a great hostel in Picton.

 • Meals: Breakfast